DB as an anti-example

 Inquiring is too expensive

-But that was it for free: You can call from the fixed network hotline for 59 ct / min from the German landline.
-Or "Just do a research job", after all, also by eMail, The corresponding form will then show the following:
+But that was it with free of charge: You can call the lost property hotline for 59 ct / min from the German landline.
+Or "Just place a research order", at least by eMail, The corresponding form will then show the following:

 The railway is researching ... for items that were lost on rail or trains (within Germany) and have an estimated time value of at least € 15,00.
 Items of intangible value, such as B. books with dedication, photo albums u.
 However, they do not fall under this limit.
 In case of finding the pickup at the site is free.
 The repatriation by post costs 20, - € including shipping and packaging costs, in case of dispatch from the central lost property office 35, - €.